karthik-777s/Project-Guardian/README.md

 ---

-## Setup (High-Level)

-> Note: Exact commands, OS details, and versions depend on your environment (VMs, Docker, bare metal).
-Update this section with your specific steps once your lab is fully built.

-1. **Prepare environment**
-   - Create at least three VMs or containers:
-     - Web server (DVWA + Wazuh agent + SafeLine WAF installed locally or in front).
-     - Security monitoring server (Wazuh Manager).
-     - SIEM server (Splunk).
-   - Optionally, add a separate VM for Snort IDS.

-2. **Deploy DVWA**
-   - Install a web server stack (e.g., Apache + PHP + MySQL/MariaDB).
-   - Deploy DVWA, configure database, and ensure DVWA is reachable locally.
-   - Set DVWA security level and enable the modules you plan to test.

-3. **Deploy SafeLine WAF**
-   - Install and configure SafeLine WAF in front of the DVWA server (reverse proxy style).
-   - Configure a virtual host / site so that traffic to the WAF is forwarded to DVWA.
-   - Enable and verify WAF logging.

-4. **Deploy Snort IDS**
-   - Install Snort on a host that can see traffic between SafeLine WAF and DVWA.
-   - Configure Snort with appropriate rule sets.
-   - Verify that Snort generates alerts when test attacks are performed.

-5. **Deploy Wazuh**
-   - Install Wazuh Manager on a dedicated VM or server.
-   - Install Wazuh agent on the DVWA web server and enroll it with the Manager.
-   - Configure Wazuh to collect relevant logs (web server logs, auth logs, system logs).
-   - Optionally, integrate Snort and/or SafeLine logs into Wazuh.

-6. **Deploy Splunk**
-   - Install Splunk Enterprise or Splunk Free on the SIEM VM.
-   - Configure data inputs:
-     - Wazuh integration (via Wazuh app or a forwarding mechanism).
-     - Optional direct inputs for Snort and SafeLine logs.
-   - Verify that events are being indexed in Splunk.

-7. **Test the lab**
-   - Generate benign and malicious traffic to DVWA through the WAF.
-   - Confirm:
-     - SafeLine WAF logs requests and blocks where expected.
-     - Snort produces IDS alerts for attack traffic.
-     - Wazuh receives and displays host events (and any integrated WAF/IDS logs).
-     - Splunk shows all relevant events and you can search by IP, URL, rule ID, etc.

----

 ## Learning Objectives

 - Understand how WAF, IDS, HIDS, and SIEM components complement each other in a layered defense.